paulh002/VFO-ESP32-Si5351/README.md

 external interfaces.
 Software changes are in development currently so not yet uploaded.

-The changes for this versio is:
+The changes for this version is:
 1) JTAG interface
 2) PCF8574ATS GPIO for rotary encoder and external interface
 3) Connector for external I2C interface